 We did the snowdrop walk at Welford Park yesterday.
-We got excited by the numbers of clumps of snowdrops on the verges in the hamlet as we drove in, thinking this was what we were going to see.
+We were excited by the numbers of clumps of snowdrops on the verges in the hamlet as we drove in, thinking this was what we were going to see.
 It was only when we started the walk that we realised just how many snowdrops there are: millions.
 Not just in clumps, either, but in rugs, carpets, swathes or whatever sort of ground cover you care to evoke.

 Apart from a few patches of cultivars near the house, these are all the common snowdrop Galanthus nivalis, but in very uncommon quantities.